jacygao/jacygao.github.io/content/post/event-sourcing.md

 Two key words here are "state" and "event".
 Although Event Sourcing has the word "event" in its name, at its core, Event Sourcing is a pattern to represent state.

 Event Sourcing provides another way to store application and data state in contrast to CRUD.
-A sequence of events is the form of its state just like a data record in CRUD.
+A sequence of events is the form of data just like a row in a SQL database with CRUD.

 # State as Event vs Event from State